oerc0122/MDANSE/Doc/pages/scattering.rst

 to calculate neutron spectroscopy observables from the trajectory.
 These plugins will be explored in depth in further sections, however, before that, it is important to understand how MDANSE performs these analyses.
-A part of that are the :ref:`param-q-vectors`, which are used to perform these analyses.
+A part of that depends on how the :math:`\mathbf{q}`-vectors are used to perform these analyses, see Section :ref:`qvector-generation` for details.

 .. _scattering_theory: